kru01/ISS_QLNoiBo/README.md

 1. After `LBACSYS` has been unlocked, switch to any `PDB`, `XEPDB1` in my case, and go wild.
     - All the privileges an admin needs to effectively manage OLS can be found in `SQL/users.sql`.

+### To link Oracle with WinForms

+1. Open `ISS_QLNoiBo.sln` with Visual Studio 2022.
+1. On the taskbar, select `Project` &rarr; `Manage NuGet Packages...`.
+1. Move to `Browse` tab, search for `oracle`, and install `Oracle.ManagedDataAccess.Core`.
+1. Try to run the program, if it still fails, proceed to step 5.
+1. Locate the path to `Oracle.DataAccess.dll` with Windows File Explorer.
+    - Mine was `...\Oracle21c\dbhomeXE\ODP.NET\bin\4`.
+1. Back to VS2022, in the `Solution Explorer`, right-click `ISS_QLNoiBo`.
+    - It's right beneath `Solution 'ISS_QLNoiBo' (1 of 1 project)`.
+1. Select `Add` &rarr; `Project Reference...`.
+1. Move to `Browse` tab, then click `Browse...` at bottom right of the window.
+1. Navigate to the path at step 5.
+1. Select `Oracle.DataAccess.dll` then `Add`.
+    - Try to run the app, if it still fails, o7 then since I got mine to work at this point.

 ## Meet The Team